 Ostensibly a response to the success of the Mercedes-Benz ML series launched in 1998, the Touareg’s mission was to be all things to all buyers.
 The goal was complex: Range Rover comfort, BMW 5-series road-going abilities and G-Wagen strength when all paved roads turn to dirt.

-Click past the jump to read more about the Volkswagen XL1.
+Click past the jump to read about the evolution of the Volkswagen Touareg.